 Find the fabrics used for blankets:

-I can follow the instructions on the screen or click the link below to download the pattern and instructions.
+You can follow the instructions on the screen or find the link to the Resource Library below to download the pattern and instructions.

 Easy DIY Baby Swaddle Blanket Pattern and Tutorial